 This is the most detrimental factor to optimising your website footer; the design and integration of tools.
 Start with the basics and move your way up.

-Social icons: Over 72% of websites have social media icons have social media icons in the footer, so why do you need it?
+Over 72% of websites have social media icons in the footer, so why do you need it?
 Again, it is all in the design.
 Place them at the bottom right-hand corner of the website footer.
-The footer is the best place to add icons that take visitors to the social networks.
+The footer is the best place to add icons that take visitors to social networks.

-Other elements to include in the footer (but with heed)
+Other elements to include in the footer (only if necessary)

 - Image Gallery